-Structured Data (JSON, YAML) Importer¶
+Structured Data (JSON, YAML, CSV) Importer¶

 The ALFA model importer is run from the command line using the ALFA command-line tool.